Mmodarre/AzureDataFactoryHOL/README.md

 This way our dataset can be re-used in different pipelines or the same pipeline to access different files.

-#### Task 5.2 – Create a Delimited text data set on the same Blob linked service
+#### Create a Delimited text data set on the same Blob linked service

 Follow the same procedure as task 6 and this time instead of parquet select delimited text.